MicrosoftDocs/power-automate-docs/articles/desktop-flows/install.md

 # Install Power Automate Desktop on your device

-The installer contains all the components you need to record, edit, and test your automations.
+The installer contains all the components you need to record, edit, and test your automations, as well as connect to the cloud.

 ## Install Power Automate Desktop